HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-3 Electrical math.md

 A lot of people see math questions and immediately start stressing — but there's **no reason to panic**.
 At **most**, you'll see **two** math-related questions on your exam: **one from {{< qid >}}T5C{{< /qid >}} (power formulas) and one from {{< qid >}}T5D{{< /qid >}} (Ohm's Law).** And guess what?
 You can **miss up to 9 questions and still pass**!

-So if this section just isn't clicking for you, **don't worry about it**—skip it and focus on the parts that make more sense.
+So if this section just isn't clicking for you, **don't worry about it** — skip it and focus on the parts that make more sense.
 But if you take a little time to understand these formulas, you might find that they're **actually pretty simple** and can help you in real-world radio troubleshooting.

 ![cartoon showing a triangle with ohm's law (E = I * R) wearing a superhero mask and cape](/images/illus/ohmslawhero.svg) {.img-small .float-right}